‘Fairy Tail’ Chapter 534: Zeref’s Fairy Heart Vs Anna’s Celestial Magic; Natsu’s Resurrection Possible

 Fans should not miss the coming Fairy Tail Chapter 534, which will be released next week.
-The installment is expected to deliver more action to the manga’s plot as well as answer some of the exciting questions introduced by the recent double chapter release.
+The installment is expected to deliver more action to the manga’s plot, as well as answer some of the exciting questions introduced by the recent double chapter release.

 Why Zeref Dreads The Future